LostArtefacts/TRX/docs/tr2/README.md

     - fixed floor height issues with pushblocks poised to fall in various scenarios
     - fixed being unable to stack multiple pushblocks over multiple rooms
     - fixed falling pushblocks using the enemy grunt sound effect
+- fixed seaweed collision in Living Quarters preventing Lara from climbing out of the water in room 15
 - improved the animation of Lara's braid

 #### Cheats